Medford, local police facing suits after homeless camp sweep

 “I would say generally that we consider the closure of Hawthorne Park to all individuals for health and safety reasons to be a lawful closure of the park,” Mitton said.

-In a statement, Rosa and his clients said they don’t believe that section of the city charter allows the closure of a park..
+In a statement, Rosa and his clients said they don’t believe that section of the city charter allows the closure of a park.